Your doctor will ask for a detailed description of the seizures and conduct a physical exam. Tests may include:

 Electroencephalography (EEG).
 This painless procedure measures waves of electrical activity in the brain.
 Brain waves are transmitted to the EEG machine via small electrodes attached to the scalp with paste or an elastic cap.

-- Stafstrom CE, et al. Pathophysiology of seizures and epilepsy. http://www.uptodate.com/index/home.html.
-Accessed March 22, 2011.
+- Stafstrom CE, et al. Pathophysiology of seizures and epilepsy. http://www.uptodate.com/home.
+Accessed April 3, 2014.

 - Glauser TA, et al. Ethosuximide, valproic acid, and lamotrigine in childhood absence epilepsy.
 New England Journal of Medicine.
 2010;362:790.